MileHacker Logo

 Weekend Getaway 2-3 Days

 Day 2: Historical Charm & Culture: Morning: Discover the Simbirsk Historical and Architectural Reserve on foot, visit the Ulyanovsk Regional Museum of Local Lore.
 Lunch: Try a local specialty.
-Afternoon: Visit Goncharov'the House of-Museum and relax in the Central Park of Culture and Leisure named after I.A.
+Afternoon: Visit Goncharov'the House of-Museum and rest in the Central Park of Culture and Leisure named after I.A.
 Goncharov.
 Evening: Attend a performance at the Ulyanovsk State Drama Theater or Philharmonic Hall.

 Day 3: Art & Departure: Morning: Visit the Ulyanovsk Regional Art Museum.
 Late Morning: Explore local markets for souvenirs.
 Afternoon: Depart from Ulyanovsk.